MDW-94/MDW-94/README.md

-## Matthew David Wasylko - Code Clan / Code Base Student 👋 👨‍💻 📚
+# Matthew David Wasylko - Junior Software Developer 👨‍💻 🏔️
+## CodeClan / CodeBase

 I'm currently studying on the 16-week, Professional Software Development course facilitated by Code Clan / Code Base - Cohort G38!

 The languages, frameworks and libraries I've learnt so far include Javascript, Java, Python, HTML, CSS, SQL, Flask, Jinja, React, ArcGIS and more.

-I'm into Green Tech, Tech for Good & Creative Technologies - Currently looking for a junior developer role to continue my career transition and bring my previous employment skills into my new passion for software engineering. 🌳
+I'm into Green Tech, Tech for Good & Creative Technologies - Currently looking for a junior developer role to continue my career transition and bring my previous employment skills into my new passion for software engineering. 🌳 🧮

 <!--
 **MDW-94/MDW-94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.